Shotanatoptio/text2sql/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Start the application: `streamlit run app.py`
 4. Access the application in your browser at `http://localhost:8501`

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-Let's work together to improve this Text to SQL application and make it even more powerful.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this application for both commercial and non-commercial purposes.